Indonesia finds body parts, debris, detects emergency signal of crashed jet

 President Joko Widodo, speaking at the palace in Bogor, expressed “deep condolences” over the disaster and urged the public to pray the missing people could be found.

-The search is focussing on the outer ring of the Laki and Lancang islands off the Jakarta coast.
+The search focuses on the outer ring of the Laki and Lancang islands off the Jakarta coast.
 The sea in this area is about 20 to 23 metres (65-75 feet) deep.

 Graphic: Map showing flight path